mksunny1/deleight/readme.md

 ```

 Deleight has been written in TypeScript.
 Using TypeScript helps to provide more guarantees about runtime perfornce because of the type enforcements and other helpful things at compile time.
 Also most of the primitives are well tested and have been further enhanced from earlier versions of Deleight.
-Deleight was already among the best performing frameworks in the [Krausest frameworks benchmark](https://github.com/krausest/js-framework-benchmark) before major work to restructure and improve the whole ibrary for *Deleight 5*.
+Deleight was already among the best performing frameworks in the [Krausest frameworks benchmark](https://github.com/krausest/js-framework-benchmark) before major work to restructure and improve the whole ibrary for V5.

 ## Installation

-Deleight has been compiled into ES modules and CommonJS so that many project structures can benefit from it.
+This is a dual module library with both ES modules and CommonJS packages so that many project structures can benefit from it.
 You can simply throw any deleight modules (or sub-modules) into your web page and they will load fast and work well.
 All of them are focused on particular tasks and have small file sizes, even unminified.

 `npm install deleight`